 Jim sang also.
 He can actually sing.
 He used to sing show tunes, loudly.
 He was in the West Point Choir a long time ago.
 It made us smile.
 He has voice issues these days from a throat condition.

-You know, I sneak a look at my unmarried children when they are home, unless of course, their spouse is traveling away.
-Naps on the couch are a good time too.
-For a prayer and blessing.
+You know, I sneak a look at my unmarried children when they are home.

-When the girls came home, I held them until they slept, nearly every night.
+When the girls came home as babes, I held them until they slept, nearly every night.

 Always ours; always His.